 In recognition of the history of academic success by students who have completed the certificate or master’s in PCOM's graduate program in biomedical sciences, the following policy has been approved by the Faculty Committee on DO Admissions.REQUEST PROGRAM INFORMATION

-To receive a guaranteed interview, biomedical sciences students must meet these criteria:
+To receive a guaranteed interview to PCOM's DO program, biomedical sciences students must meet these criteria:

 Biomed students who are accepted into the Doctor of Osteopathic Medicine (DO) program via the guaranteed interview process must successfully complete their current year of the biomed program earning a grade of “B–” or better in each course and a cumulative GPA of 3.0 or higher.
 If these conditions are not met, the acceptance may be revoked.

 Students from either campus can interview at either or both campuses.

 Current first-year biomed students may qualify for conditional admittance into the DO program subject to these criteria and conditions: